 That’s really all you need to understand about the process.
 Well-designed software is performing the spoof.

 It’s worth noting that you can’t find real spoofing software for FaceTime on the App Store.

-Apple does a lot of quality control, and they don’t exactly want to promote FaceTime spoofing on their own ecosystem.
+Apple does a lot of quality control, and they don’t exactly want to promote FaceTime scam calls on their own ecosystem.

 So, if you want to run this kind of software, you have to get it from somewhere else, but that’s not entirely easy.

-That means that anyone who wants to spoof FaceTime calls is going to have to jailbreak their phone.
+That means that anyone who wants to fake a FaceTime call is going to have to jailbreak their phone.